-- Create a systematic approach to proactively manage chemicals of concern lists.
+- Create a systematic approach, using GreenScreen List Translator™, to proactively manage chemicals of concern lists.

 - Articulate how chemicals of concern lists are integrated into the CFP Survey.

-- Class 1 – Navigating the ‘chaos’ of Lists: Learn about the global landscape of chemicals of concern lists, how this is impacting different sectors; and how different stakeholders are getting out ahead of the lists.
+- Class 1 – Navigating the ‘chaos’ of Lists: Discover the global landscape of chemicals of concern lists, how they impact different sectors, and how stakeholders manage their lists.

-- Class 2 – Creating a list of chemicals of concern: Learn how lists of chemicals of concern are generated by NGOs, governments and companies, the criteria driving the development of these lists, and how the CFP Survey integrates restricted substances lists (RSLs) into its questions.
+- Class 2 – Creating a list of chemicals of concern: Know how NGOs, governments, and companies generate lists of chemicals of concern, the criteria driving the development of these lists, and how the Chemical Footprint Project Survey integrates restricted substances lists (RSLs) into its questions.